act65/masters-thesis/deliverables/thesis/abstraction/solvable-representations.md

 - it has many mathematical tools for analysis.
 - we know linear systems can be solved efficiently.
 - ?

+Linearity is a nice property that makes optimisation simpler and more efficient.

+- Linear programming (see appendix: LP)
+- Linear markov decision processes

+Linear optimisation is ... aka linear programming.
+Has a complexity of ???.
+Can Solving a system of linear relationships.
+Has a complexity of ???.

+In fact.
+MDPs can actually be solved via LP. see [appendix].

 ### Linear Markov decision process (Todorov 2009)
 (Exponentiated and controlling state distributions)